 "Resettlement is one of the gems of Confederation.
 Hebron and Nutak became non-existent in the rush for centralization.
 The rationale for resettlement was improvement of services.
-To the Inuit, resettlement meant living in tents while waiting for accommodation, leaving behind personal belongings, adjusting to a different hunting environment, the inconvenience of returning to fishing grounds in open boats and living in tents in the summer, and it led to an increase in community conflicts.
-The ensuing insecurity of relocation and the futility of attempting to adjust to depleted hunting, fishing, and wooding grounds drove the Inuit to the escape mechanism of drunkeness.
-Their powerlessness and insignificance in the dominant society had been made all too clear to them" (Pamack-Jeddone) 1974: 7).
+To the Inuit, resettlement meant living in tents while waiting for accommodation, leaving grounds in open boats and living in tents in the summer, and it led to an increase in community conflicts.
+The ensuing insecurity of relocation and the fullity of attempting to adjust to depited huming, fishing, and wooding grounds drove the linuit to the escape mechanism of drunkenness.
+Their powerlessness and insignificance in the dominant society had been made all too clear to them" (Pamack-Jeddone 1974: 7).